Why should you use water softener for commercial dishwashers?

-Water softener does a great job in therms of improving water quality.
+The water softener does a great job in terms of improving water quality.
 Depending on softening technology, water softener eliminates scale-forming minerals or neutralise them.
 This kind of treatment makes the water dishwasher-friendly, helps maintain your machine’s performance and prolongs its lifespan.
 Also, the tableware stays clean and shiny and cloudy glasses are gone for good.

 When hard water flows through the resin bed, the calcium ions are replaced with sodium ions.
 This way the water becomes soft and free from scale-forming agents.
 Also, the water hardness level drops.

 To choose a suitable dishwasher water softener for your business, we recommend checking the water quality at your premises, the quantity of water used per week and the number of dish machines.
 This will allow you to assess the size of the water softener, minimise salt use and regeneration cycles, and maximise soft water capacity.

 When your business needs constant access to soft water, NEMO water softener with a dual resin tank will be the best choice.
 NEMO delivers soft water nonstop, even during the resin regeneration process.